 - Go smoke free!
 The use of tobacco makes managing your health so much more problematic and will DOUBLE your insurance rates.

-We have plenty more tips as to how seniors can save on premium.
+I have plenty more tips as to how seniors can save on premium.
 Check it out!

 Take Action Today